Daniel H. Reynolds: Early life

 Daniel Harris Reynolds was born on December 14, 1832, in Centerburg, Ohio.
 The fourth of ten children, Reynolds' parents, Amos Reynolds and Sophia Houck, were farmers.
 At age 18, with both of his parents deceased, Reynolds attended Ohio Wesleyan University in Delaware, Ohio.
 Future Confederate Brigadier General Otho F. Strahl was a classmate.
 Reynolds studied law privately at Somerville, Tennessee.
 He was admitted to the bar in 1858.
 In that same year, he moved to Lake Village, Arkansas.
 Lake Village had recently become county seat of Chicot County, Arkansas, which had a strong slave-based economy of plantation agriculture and king cotton.
 Reynolds' law practice began to prosper, and he began purchasing real estate in Chicot County.
-Having become a prominent, land owner, Reynolds was a candidate to become the Chicot County delegate to the Arkansas Secession Convention.
+Having become a prominent landowner, Reynolds was a candidate to become the Chicot County delegate to the Arkansas Secession Convention.
 Though not elected, Reynolds remained a vocal supporter of secession, though he did not own any slaves.
 Reynolds successfully raised a group of cavalry known as the Chicot Rangers to support the secessionist cause.